 Caesar Rodney shown in bust-length proper right profile.
 Subject in black coat with high collar, lapel and two buttons, a jabot and neck stock.
 Hair in queue and hanging to shoulders.
 Image in form of circular medallion.
 At bottom, inscribed Drawn & enged by S.t Memin Philada

-Jefferson appointed Delaware Congressman Caesar Rodney as United States attorney general in January 1807.
-Almost immediately Rodney was given the task of organizing the government's case in the impending treason trial of Aaron Burr.[1]
-He secured William Wirt and Alexander McRae to represent the United States, directed the summoning of witnesses, and gathered depositions.[2]
-Jefferson also charged Rodney with leading the investigation into Burr's activities.[3]
+Jefferson appointed Delaware Congressman Caesar Augustus Rodney (1772-1824) as United States attorney general in January 1807.[1]
+Almost immediately Rodney was given the task of organizing the government's case in the impending treason trial of Aaron Burr.[2]
+He secured William Wirt and Alexander McRae to represent the United States, directed the summoning of witnesses, and gathered depositions.[3]
+Jefferson also charged Rodney with leading the investigation into Burr's activities.[4]

 A warm letter from Rodney, enquiring after Jefferson's health during his retirement, prompted Jefferson to recall: